dotnet/docs/docs/core/tools/dotnet-restore.md

 The behavior of the `dotnet restore` command is affected by the settings in the *Nuget.Config* file, if present.
 For example, setting the `globalPackagesFolder` in *NuGet.Config* places the restored NuGet packages in the specified folder.
 This is an alternative to specifying the `--packages` option on the `dotnet restore` command.
 For more information, see the [NuGet.Config reference](/nuget/schema/nuget-config-file).

-There are three specific settings that `dotnet restore` ignores.
+There are three specific settings that `dotnet restore` ignores:

 * [bindingRedirects](/nuget/schema/nuget-config-file#bindingredirects-section)